 - 1. Copy the text you want from a Word file or a PowerPoint slide. - 2.
-Go back to the poster in PowerPoint. - Select Paste Options from the Home Tab, then click either Keep Text Only or Use Destination Theme.
+Go back to the poster in PowerPoint. - 3.
+Select Paste Special from the Insert Menu, then click either Unformatted Text or Styled Text.

-This use of Paste Options allows the text to be pasted inside a text box, which means you will be able to edit and format it.
+This use of Paste Special allows you to control how the text looks on your poster.
 If you just use Paste, the text will keep the formatting from the original document, which may not match your poster format.